sayande717/practice/README.md

 1.py: Prints 'Hello world!'.
 2.py: HackerRank program.
 3.py: Functions for:
 a.
-Convert a string to lowercase, uppercase & titlecase.
+Convert a string to lowercase, uppercase & title case.
 Split a string into n parts using a separator.
 b.
 Variations of the print() function.
 c.
 Variations of the for loop.
 4.py: Basic operation on 1-D & 2-D lists.